Peter-McKinney/tmux-fzf-open-files-nvim/README.md

 ### Usage

-The default binding uses `f` so `prefix + f` will run the process to find files in the current pane output.
+The default binding uses `y` so `prefix + y` will run the process to find files in the current pane output.